 When communicating about feelings and attitudes, words – the things we say – account for only 7 percent of the total message that people receive.
 The other 93 percent of the message that we communicate when we speak is contained in our tone of voice and body language.
 It's important, then, to spend some time to understand how we come across when we communicate with others about our feelings and attitudes.

-When it comes to our relationships, personal and professional, it’s imperative to take the time to comprehend how we come across and communicate to others so that there's a better understanding of the message we intend to send.
+When it comes to our relationships, personal and professional, it’s imperative to take the time to comprehend how we come across and communicate with others.
+Otherwise, we might lack a complete understanding of the message we intend to send.